-2 OR MORE LEVEL 2 VIOLATIONS siddle Level 3.15 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Violation 3 days OSS 5 days OSS School Suspension for ten (10) days Requires a Disciplinary Hearing.
+2 OR MORE LEVEL 2 VIOLATIONS Elementary Middle Level 3.15 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Violation 3 days OSS 5 days OSS School Suspension for ten (10) days Requires a Disciplinary Hearing.
 Expulsion for 6 weeks (about 1 and a half months) and referral to the alternative school 2 nd Violation 5 days OSS Disciplinary Hearing Expulsion for 6 Weeks and referral to the alternative school.
-Hearing.
-Expulsion for 9 Requires a Disciplinary Hearing.
+Requires a Disciplinary Hearing.
+Expulsion for 9 weeks (about 2 months) and referral to the alternative school.
+Requires a Disciplinary Hearing.
 Expulsion for 18 weeks (about 4 months) and referral to the alternative school.

-3 rd Violation 7 days OSS Disciplinary Hearing Expulsion for 9 Weeks and referral to the alternative school.
+3 rd Violation 7 days OSS Expulsion for 9 Weeks and referral to the alternative school.
 Requires a Disciplinary Hearing.
 Expulsion for 18 weeks (about 4 months) and referral to the alternative school.
 Requires a Disciplinary Hearing.
 Expulsion for 18 weeks (about 4 months) and referral to the alternative school.
+Combination of local interventions, supports, and disciplinary response may be appropriate.